MrPeker/turbopuffer-gui/turbopuffer-docs/turbopuffer.com_docs_query.md

 **ContainsAllTokens** string

-Matches if all tokens in the input string are present in the `attributes` value.
+Matches documents that contain all the tokens present in the filter input string.
+If you need tokens to be adjacent and in order, use `ContainsTokenSequence` instead.
+See [phrase matching](https://turbopuffer.com/docs/query#phrase-matching) for usage examples.

 Requires that the attribute is configured for [full-text search](https://turbopuffer.com/docs/fts).

 Supports [prefix queries](https://turbopuffer.com/docs/query#prefix-queries) by providing an options object as the fourth parameter with `"last_as_prefix": true`.
 Prefixes match using byte representations, e.g. "🧑" is a prefix of "🧑‍💻".

+* * *

+**ContainsTokenSequence** string

+Matches documents that contain all the tokens present in the input string, in the exact order and adjacent to each other.
+See [phrase matching](https://turbopuffer.com/docs/query#phrase-matching) for usage examples.

+Requires that the attribute is configured for [full-text search](https://turbopuffer.com/docs/fts).

 #### Complex Example